Managing hybrid teams – How HRDs can upskill managers

 - Awareness of non-verbal cues.
 Most communication isn’t speech.
 Help managers understand what they’re seeing, even if nothing's being said.

 - Encourage openness at all levels.
 Everyone has off days.
 Create trust in your culture.
 Help people feel able to share.
 Make it ok not to be ok.

-Create effective Employee Experience: go beyond Engagement
+Create effective Employee Experience when managing hybrid teams: go beyond engagement

 Employees want connections with organisations like never before.
 Think personal development and growth snuggled in social and environmental responsibility.

 Hybrid has created a world of opportunities.
 The Great Resignation has forced a change.
 Employees want “trust, social cohesion, and purpose” (McKinsey).
 They want amazing Employee Experience (EX).